 Title, author(s), and affiliation(s) are not counted toward the 225-word limit.

 Below are recommendations for what should be included in an abstract.
-Remember that not all of these recommended elements apply to all types of studies (and abstracts).
+Remember that not all of these recommended elements apply to all types of studies/abstracts.
 Please include all relevant and appropriate components.

 Abstracts will be published and may be cited, so prepare a complete summary of your work that can be understood without any supporting or additional information.
 Please (1) check spelling and grammar carefully, (2) use metric units of measurement, and (3) define all acronyms and nonstandard abbreviations.

-Two complete abstracts are reprinted as examples.
-All have been reproduced with permission of the author(s).
+Two complete abstracts are provided below as examples.
+Both have been reproduced with permission of the authors.
 While these abstracts might not contain all the recommended elements mentioned above, most elements are included.